ymdatta/ASE_Spring24_Project/src/gate.md

 ```
 # Examples and Demos Library

-The code ends with a few dozen tests that test/demo differnt parts
+The code ends with a few dozen tests that test/demo different parts
 of the system.
 For example, here are two examples:

 - ``eg.oo`` tests the code for printing nested structures.